whysumedh/os-hack/README.md

 ## 🔗 Hosted APIs Payload and Response

-https://creative-api-141459457956.us-central1.run.app/generate_creative - For creative generation and scoring of the creative according to the payload given.
+Creative Generation API - https://creative-api-141459457956.us-central1.run.app/generate_creative - For creative generation and scoring of the creative according to the payload given.
 ### Payload
 ```
 {